abelhii/fe-test-app/README.md

 ## Data consumption

-Data is consumed via the business feature components using a service to separate the HTTP calls to the server, making it easier to test the component.
+Data is consumed via the business feature components (`users.component`) using a service to separate the API calls to the server, making it easier to test the component.

 ---